Aamer Sohail

 Mohammad Aamer Sohail Ali (محمد عامر سہیل علی; born 14 September 1966) is a Pakistani cricket commentator and former cricketer.
 In a playing career that spanned ten years, Sohail played in 195 first-class and 261 List A Limited Overs matches, including 47 Test matches and 156 One Day Internationals for Pakistan.
+He was a part of the Pakistani squad which won the 1992 Cricket World Cup.

-An aggressive left-handed opening batsman, in ODIs he has won 14 Player of the Match awards out of 156 matches, thus winning a POTM every 11.1 matches, the highest ratio in this format for Pakistan when it comes to retired players just after his opening partner Saeed Anwar (28 in 247 matches or a ratio of 8.8).
+An aggressive left-handed opening batsman, in ODIs he has won 14 Player of the Match awards out of 156 matches, thus winning a POTM every 11.1 matches, the highest ratio in this format for Pakistan when it comes to retired players, not far behind his opening partner Saeed Anwar (28 in 247 matches or a ratio of 8.8).

 Domestic career

 Sohail made his first-class debut in 1983, a left-handed opening batsman and occasional left-arm spin bowler.

 International career

 Early years

 An aggressive batsman, Sohail first appeared for the national team in a 1990 one-day International against Sri Lanka and enjoyed a successful international career.
 He was an important member of the team that won the 1992 Cricket World Cup in Australia and New Zealand.